fisherra/r4ds_tidyverse/tidyverse_packages/readr.md

 <br  />

-Say you've got a date-time to parse that isn't in the ISO8601 format, perhaps the months are spelled out properly or there’s an AM/PM indicator.
-For these and similar situations you can create your own date-time parsers using these building blocks indicators.
+Sometimes your data doesn't follow any of these formatting requirements, readr gives you the ability to build your own parsing formulas using these building blocks.

 <br  />